DalSoft/DalSoft.Swagger.DocumentCodeWithCode/README.md

 * I can workaround providing multiple request or response examples (https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/228 and https://github.com/domaindrivendev/Swashbuckle/issues/397)

-> Update 23 Jan 2017: using Response.Examples as outlined in [228](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/228) now works as expected in Swagger UI, however you are still constrained by only one example per status code / per MIME type.
+> Update 23 Jan 2017: using Response.Examples as outlined in [228](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/228) now works as expected in Swagger UI, however you are still constrained by only one example per status code / MIME type.
 I'll update the code to reflect this and avoid polluting swagger.json where possible.

 ## Alternatives
 If you don't mind adding attributes to your controllers and don't need multiple response examples for the same status code - then I'd recommend Matt Frear's [Swashbuckle.AspNetCore.Examples](https://github.com/mattfrear/Swashbuckle.AspNetCore.Examples).

 ## Getting Started
 Install the [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) package and configure as normal.